Boko Haram's aim is to impose Sharia law in Nigeria

-The United States has put a $7 million bounty on Shekau's head.
-It also designated Boko Haram as a foreign terrorist network last year.
-Though it has provided technical and financial support to the Nigerian teams battling the insurgency, there has been a reluctance to put boots on the ground unless there's a direct national security threat to the West.
-Boko Haram's attacks have been limited primarily to Nigeria.
+The United States has put a $7 million bounty on Shekau’s head.
+It also designated Boko Haram as a foreign terrorist network.
+Though it has provided technical and financial support to the Nigerian teams battling the insurgency, there has been a reluctance to put boots on the ground unless there’s a direct national security threat to the West.
+Boko Haram’s attacks have been limited primarily to Nigeria and neighboring nations.

 With a population of 175 million, Nigeria is Africa’s most populous nation and is considered a political and economic powerhouse in the continent.
 The key U.S. partner is rich in oil, a major trading partner with China and is the hub of global business in the region.

 And as we’ve learned with Mali, any unresolved local Islamist insurgency has the potential of spiraling into a world problem.